We are governed by an eight-member Board of Directors and owned by the Northern Territory Government.

 Prior to joining the company, Tim held executive positions within the sport administration and venue management landscape, namely the National Rugby League, Australian Rugby Union and the Sydney Cricket and Sports Ground Trust.

 Tim has been working in the industry for more than 17 years, and has extensive experience in the facilitation of major events, sports administration, project management and government relations.

 Tim brings to the company a diverse and valuable skill set, including the development and execution of strategic plans, driving innovative commercial outcomes, building strong teams and understanding the demands of working with a diverse range of local and national stakeholders.

-With more than 20 years of Corporate and Financial management experience, Shelley brings a wealth of knowledge to her role as the company’s Chief Financial Officer and Director Corporate Services.
+With more than 20 years of Corporate and Financial management experience, Shelley brings a wealth of knowledge to her role as the company’s Chief Financial Officer and Head of Corporate Services.

 Shelley also holds the position of company secretary and works closely with the Chief Executive Officer and Board of Directors to provide up-to-date financial and performance information and ensure sound organisation corporate governance and effective risk management.